SAP/project-fontus/docs/Taint_persistence.md

 2. Dump the Database

 With something like `mysqldump -u $USER -p "$DBNAME" >> "$DBNAME.sql"` you can dump the database to a SQL file.
-Before continuing ensure the dump contains both the creation of the schema (all DDL required to setup the tables) as well as the data (a bunch of insert statements).
+Before continuing: Ensure the dump contains both the schema (all DDL required to set up the tables), as well as the data (a bunch of insert statements).

 To do this with a running docker container, you can run:
 ```